The Pug Dog Welfare & Rescue Association

 Surrendering

-In our phased re-opening, we are able to receive pugs needing to be surrendered from our busiest region, the South East, Central & East of England, plus West & East Midlands.
-All pugs are matched to our nationwide waiting lists for homes.
+Following our temporary closure last year, we have been able to receive pugs needing to be surrendered from our busiest region, the South East, as well as Central & East of England, plus West & East Midlands.
+All pugs in our care are matched to our complete region-wide waiting lists for homes.

-The difficult decision for our temporary closure was taken in order to provide the best welfare solutions to the very high number of pugs in our care earlier this year, with the resources available to us.
-By limiting the processing of new general adoption applications this has enabled the escalation of specific applicants to adopt matched pugs, sooner, and reduce the volume waiting in our care.
+The difficult decision for that closure was to provide the best welfare solutions to the very high number of pugs in our care with the resources available to us.
+It enabled the escalation of specific applicants being matched to adopt pugs in our care, while reducing the number of those waiting for a home.

 Please go to our Surrendering section for latest information and contact details.